VIII. B. STUDENT RECORDS

 There are, in addition, documents that were drafted or submitted under a presumption of confidentiality.
 FERPA specifies that if they were received prior to January 1, 1975, with documented assurances of confidentiality, the records will remain confidential.

-The Student Services Office is responsible for records, comments, and correspondence developed and maintained by the counseling staff.
+The Student Life Office is responsible for records, comments, and correspondence developed and maintained by the counseling staff.
 These refer to students who have requested assistance from the counselors as well as to students about whom the College has related correspondence prior to admission.
 Material in these files is excluded from the access provisions of the law and is maintained by the counseling staff separate from any other College files.
 The records may be reviewed, however, by a physician, psychiatrist, or psychologist if the student so authorizes.

 HEALTH SERVICES FILES